Auburn, Indiana: History

-The Auburn Automobile Company founded in 1900 produced its first automobile in 1903.
-William Wrigley, Jr. and Errett Lobban Cord controlled interests in the company that eventually acquired Duesenberg, Lexington, and Lycoming Engines, and started Cord Car Company.
+The Auburn Automobile Company, which was founded in 1900, produced its first automobile in 1903.
+William Wrigley Jr. and Errett Lobban Cord controlled interests in the company, which eventually acquired Duesenberg, Lexington, and Lycoming Engines, and started Cord Car Company.
 The company failed in August 1937.
-Other makes of cars built in Auburn include Black, de soto (Not De Soto by Chrysler), IMP, Kiblinger, McIntyre and Zimmerman.
+Other makes of cars built in Auburn include Black, De Soto (Not De Soto by Chrysler), IMP, Kiblinger, McIntyre and Zimmerman.

 The Auburn Rubber Company was started in 1913 as the Double Fabric Tire Company, making tires for Auburn Automobile Company.
-In the 1920s as Auburn Rubber, it became a large manufacturer of rubber toys, leaving Auburn in 1959.
+In the 1920s, as Auburn Rubber, it became a large manufacturer of rubber toys, leaving Auburn in 1959.
+Auburn was home to early automobile company DeSoto in 1913.
+This company has no connection with the DeSoto that was manufactured by Chrysler.

 Bank robber John Dillinger and some accomplices raided Auburn's police station on October 14, 1933, stealing a submachine gun, two steel vests, three rifles, six pistols and over 1000 rounds of ammunition.

 The acts that led to the U.S. Supreme Court's decision in Stump v.
 Sparkman, 435 U.S. 349 (1978), the leading American case on judicial immunity, took place in Auburn in 1971.
 On June 28, 1988, four workers were asphyxiated at a local metal-plating plant in the worst confined-space industrial accident in U.S. history; a fifth victim died two days later.

 The Auburn Community Mausoleum, Auburn Cord Duesenberg Automobile Museum, Downtown Auburn Historic District, and Eckhart Public Library and Park are listed on the National Register of Historic Places.

-Auburn was home to early automobile company DeSoto in 1913.
-This company has no connection with the DeSoto that was manufactured by Chrysler.